Rome holiday itinerary, days 6 and 7: Surprising places in Rome

 Vecchia Roma, at last!

 But even without the show, it was so worth going there for the flambé pasta.
 And, la pièce de résistance, their Tiramisu.
-I promised in the previous post that I would show you Mathieu’s favourite Tiramisu.
+I promised in the previous post that I would show you Mathieu’s favorite tiramisu.
 Well, Vecchia Roma has it!

 First of all, it’s huge.
 Initially, the waiter brought us one with two spoons, thinking we’d share like most couples used to do.
 But I asked him for my very own portion, knowing that I’m not ready to compete with Mathieu over Tiramisu.